Official Documents

 VISA

-STEP 1: Choose your visa type in accordance with your purpose of visit and prepare for required documentSTEP 2: Submit application at the Royal Thai Embassy or the Royal Thai Consulate General and pay visa processing fee
+Step 2: Submit your application at the Royal Thai Embassy or Royal Thai Consulate-General, and pay the visa processing fee.

-STEP 5: Collect your visa on the appointment date
+Step 5: Collect your visa on the scheduled appointment date.

-NOTE: Nationals of certain countries are required to apply for a visa only at the Royal Thai Embassy or the Royal Consulate-General in their country of residence or at the designated Thai Embassy/ Consulate-General.
-Therefore, travellers are advised to contact the nearest Thai Embassy or Consulate General to find out if they are eligible to lodge the application.
-Information on location and contact number of Thai Embassies and Consulates-General is available at http://www.thaiembassy.org/main/
+Note: Nationals of certain countries are required to apply for a visa only at the Royal Thai Embassy or Royal Thai Consulate-General in their country of residence, or at a designated Thai Embassy/Consulate-General.
+Students are advised to contact the nearest Thai Embassy or Consulate-General to confirm eligibility and application procedures.
+For information on Thai Embassy and Consulate-General locations and contact details, please visit www.thaiembassy.org/main.

 Notice